BERT Goes Shopping: Comparing Distributional Models for Product Representations: Introduction

-Anticipating some of the themes below, it is worth mentioning that our study sits at the intersection of two important trends: on one side, neural models typically show significant improvements at \textit{very large} scale~\cite{Kaplan2020ScalingLF} -- quantifying expected gains for ``reasonable-sized'' shops makes our findings relevant even outside public companies and allows principled trade-off between accuracy and ethical considerations~\cite{Strubell2019EnergyAP}; on the other side, the rise of multi-tenant players\footnote{As an indication of the market opportunity, only in 2019 and only in the space of AI-powered search and recommendations, we witnessed Algolia raising USD110M~\cite{AlgoliaRound}, Lucidworks raising USD100M~\cite{LWRound} and Coveo raising CAD227M~\cite{CoveoRound}.} makes sophisticated models potentially applicable to an unprecedented number of shops -- in this regard, we design our methodology to include~\textit{multiple} shops in our benchmarks, and report how training resources and accuracy scale across deployments.
+Anticipating some of the themes below, it is worth mentioning that our study sits at the intersection of two important trends: on one side, neural models typically show significant improvements at large scale~\cite{Kaplan2020ScalingLF} -- by quantifying expected gains for ``reasonable-sized'' shops, our results are relevant also outside a few public companies~\cite{CoveoSIGIR2021}, and allow for a principled trade-off between accuracy and ethical considerations~\cite{Strubell2019EnergyAP}; on the other side, the rise of multi-tenant players\footnote{As an indication of the market opportunity, in the space of AI-powered search and recommendations we recently witnessed Algolia~\cite{AlgoliaRound} and Lucidworks raising 100M USD~\cite{LWRound}, Coveo raising 227M CAD~\cite{CoveoRound}, Bloomreach raising 115M USD \cite{Bloomreach}.} makes sophisticated models potentially available to an unprecedented number of shops -- in this regard, we design our methodology to include~\textit{multiple} shops in our benchmarks, and report how training resources and accuracy scale across deployments.
 For these reasons, we believe our findings will be interesting to a wide range of researchers and practitioners.